 "Take a picture, it will last longer," I said in an annoyed tone.

 "Well, being pregnant hasn't helped with your nastiness, has it?"

 "I'm not the one staring at me," I retorted.
 "And in case you didn't know, staring is impolite."

 "I don't think I like your attitude," I squinted my eyes at the expressionless brunette.
 Her hair was in a high ponytail, and her large eyes were framed with a little mascara on her long eyelashes.
 She was sort of pretty, I concluded.
 I hated when people I didn't like were attractive...

-leave class?" she wondered loudly.
+"Why did you leave class?" she wondered loudly.
 "Troubles in maternity paradise?"

 "I may be wrong, but I have the sneaking suspicion that you're being snarky."

 I'd never conversed with this girl before, and I can't say I've been missing anything.

 What irked me too was how I didn't really have an answer to her question, seeing as I couldn't remember what had possessed me to leave the classroom anymore.
 Oh, darn these hormonal imbalances.